visgl/deck.gl/dev-docs/RFCs/v5.0/viewport-transition-rfc.md

 6. **onTransitionInterrupt** {Function, optional} : This callback will be fired when a current transition is interrupted by another update.

 7. **onTransitionEnd** {Function, optional} : This callback will be fired when requested transition ends without any interruption.
 This prop can be used to generate continuous animations in a loop, that animate between set of viewports.

+8. **onViewportChange** {Function} : Callback that is fired for each viewport update during transition.
+The object passed to the callback contains viewport properties such as
+`longitude`, `latitude`, `zoom` etc.